-Reading Room Access: The RBML reading room will be open on a very limited basis by appointment only beginning September 8, 2020 to current Columbia affiliates (students, faculty and staff) whose individual research requires consulting RBML materials.
+Reading Room Access: The RBML reading room is open on a very limited basis by appointment only to current Columbia affiliates (students, faculty and staff) whose individual research requires consulting RBML materials.
 Unaffiliated visitors are not permitted in Columbia University buildings at this time.
 Request an appointment.

 Order Reproductions: Our ability to deliver low-resolution digital scans is dependent on available staff resources.
 A limited number of staff are working on-site due to University-mandated density limitations.
 We appreciate your patience and flexibility.
 Limited reproductions of materials may be requested.
 See the RBML's Orders & Services page for details.

 The Columbia University Libraries online catalogue is a primary tool for locating archival materials.

 This portal provides access to records of archival collections at Columbia University Libraries, including finding aids, collection descriptions and available digital content, such as online exhibits and images.

 Use this portal to explore the collections of the Columbia Center for Oral History (CCOH) Archives at RBML.